 When Should I Hire a Money Manager?

 The answer to this question depends entirely on you.
-If you were handling everything yourself previously and feel that your wealth is growing and you have too many assets or goals that you’re not sure how to accomplish on your own, you can hire a money manager to take over.
+If you were handling everything yourself previously, and now, you feel that your wealth is growing and you have too many assets or goals that you’re not sure how to accomplish on your own, you can hire a “money manager near me” to take over.

-If you already fall in the high net worth or ultra-high net worth category with $5 million to $500 million in liquid assets, we suggest hiring a money manager right away as investing in the wrong products or securities could set you further away from your goals.
-A money manager can help you get on track, achieve your goals and attain financial success.
-Learn more about it by reading our comprehensive guide on the changesmulti-millionaires must make to ensurefinancial security and serenity.
+If you already fall in the high net worth or ultra-high net worth category with $5 million to $500 million in liquid assets, we suggest hiring a “money manager near me” right away as investing in the wrong products or securities could set you further away from your goals.
+A “money manager near me” can help you get on track, achieve your goals and attain financial success.
+Learn more about it by reading our comprehensive guide on the changes multi-millionaires must make to ensure financial security and serenity.

-What is a Typical Management Fee for Money Manager?
+What is a Typical Management Fee for a Money Manager?

-Money managers usually charge a flat management fee on the Assets Under Management (AUM) as their service charges.
-Since their earning is directly proportionate to your net worth, they are always committed to helping you grow your wealth as much as possible without any conflict of interests.
-On average, most money managers charge around 1%.
+A “money manager near me” will usually charge a percentage of the value of the assets under management (AUM) as their management fee.
+So, since their earnings are directly proportional to your net worth, they will always be committed to helping you grow your wealth as much as possible, without any conflict of interests.
+Most money managers charge around 1%.

 However, depending on their management approach, it can go higher or lower.
 We’ll talk more about this in a bit, or you can find out more about it by going through our helpful guide on growth strategies for maximizing portfolio for high net worth individuals.